yoonmoonsick/dnd2024/README.md

 - Rogue Level: 9, Size: D8, Number: 8
 - Rogue Level: 11, Size: D10, Number: 8

-Any features in this subclass that use a Psionic Energy Die use only the dice from this subclass.
-Some of your powers expend a Psionic Energy Die, as specified in a power’s description, and you can’t use a power if it requires you to use a die when your Psionic Energy Dice are all expended.
+Any features in this subclass that use a Soulknife Energy Die use only the dice from this subclass.
+Some of your powers expend a Soulknife Energy Die, as specified in a power’s description, and you can’t use a power if it requires you to use a die when your Psionic Energy Dice are all expended.

-You regain one of your expended Psionic Energy Dice when you finish a **Short Rest**, and you regain all of them when you finish a **Long Rest**.
+You regain one of your expended Soulknife Energy Dice when you finish a **Short Rest**, and you regain all of them when you finish a **Long Rest**.

 ***Psi-Bolstered Knack***.
-If you fail an ability check, you can roll one Psionic Energy Die and add the number rolled to the check, potentially turning failure into success.
+If you fail an ability check, you can roll one Soulknife Energy Die and add the number rolled to the check, potentially turning failure into success.

 #### Level 3: Psychic Blades
-You can manifest shimmering blades of psychic energy.
-You can make a melee or ranged attack with a psychic blade as a Bonus Action.
+You can manifest shimmering blades of psychic energy, allowing you to make a melee or ranged attack with a psychic blade by using your reaction.

 #### Level 9: Soul Blades
 You can now use the following powers with your Psychic Blades.

 ***Homing Strikes***.
-If you make an attack roll and miss the target, you can roll one Psionic Energy Die and add the number rolled to the attack roll.
+If you make an attack roll and miss the target, you can roll one Soulknife Energy Die and add the number rolled to the attack roll.

 ***Psychic Teleportation***.
-As a Bonus Action, you manifest a Psychic Blade, expend one Psionic Energy Die, and throw the blade at an unoccupied space you can see up to 60 feet away.
+As a Bonus Action, you manifest a Psychic Blade, expend one Soulknife Energy Die, and throw the blade at an unoccupied space you can see up to 60 feet away.
 You then teleport to that space, and the blade vanishes.

 ### Thief